 The next day, on April 4, 1968, King was assassinated while standing on the balcony of his motel room in Memphis, Tennessee.
 National riots followed until five days later President Johnson declared a national day of mourning for King.
 300,000 people attended his funeral.
 Since his death he has become a symbol of protest in the pursuit of racial justice, and as he said in his seminal speech “I Have A Dream” using majestic spiritual “soul force” rather than physical force.

-As I write this on a snowy day from Colorado Springs, I am reminded of his charge at the end of that same speech:
+As I write this from Colorado Springs, I am reminded of his charge at the end of that same speech:

 “…from the snow-capped Rockies of Colorado… let freedom ring. “